 Two concrete mechanisms can explain this situation, one animal and one historical, each reinforcing the other.
 First, Americans have the same hormones as all other homo sapiens

 .
-This renders them as intrinsically self-protective and agressive as any other people.
-Second, America's ante-airline isolation led Americans to be uninterested in the rest of the world, so their education and sources of news have always tended to be insular and parochial, leaving them ill-informed.
-These mechanisms work together so that American foreign policies tend to be seeded in selfishness, cultivated in ignorance, and fertilized by fear.
+This renders them as intrinsically self-protective and aggressive as any other people.
+Second, America's geographic isolation has led Americans to be uninterested in the rest of the world, so that their educational system and sources of news have always tended to be insular and parochial, leaving most of them—both the electors and the elected—poorly informed.
 War is often the result.
 See Out of the Ashes

 for some blatant examples of this, or consider Laos.